mgruesen/archive/README.md

 # Archive
-An archive repo for past work
+An archive repo for course work from my undergrad and grad schooling.
+Below is a listing of the courses along with the projects found in this report.

 ##Graphics
 - OpenGL